Exceptional sequences and rooted labeled forests: Braid group action on rooted labeled forests

 \subsection{Braid group action}

 The braid group $B_n$ acts on the set of rooted labeled forests on $n$ as follows.
 We give the action of $\sigma_i$ for $1\le i<n$.
-The partial ordering on $[n]$ with Hasse diagram $F$ and the one with Hasse diagram $\sigma_i(F)$ are the same for nodes other than $v_i,v_{i+1}$.
-We keep the same notation for these nodes in $\sigma_i(F)$.
-But, we denote by $v_i',v_{i+1}'$ the nodes of $\sigma_i(F)$ with labels $i,i+1$.
+The partial ordering on the set $[n]=\{1,2,\cdots,n\}$ with Hasse diagram $F$ and the one with Hasse diagram $\sigma_i(F)$ are the same for nodes other than $v_i,v_{i+1}$.
+We keep the same notation for these other nodes in $\sigma_i(F)$.
+But, we denote by $v_i',v_{i+1}'$ the new nodes of $\sigma_i(F)$ with labels $i,i+1$.
 These are given as follows.
+See Figure \ref{fig: braid example}.

 \underline{Case 0}: If nodes $v_i,v_j$ are not close then $\sigma_i(F)$ is given by switching the labels $i,i+1$, i.e., $\sigma_i(F)= F$ with nodes relabeled: $v_i'=v_{i+1},v_{i+1}'=v_i$.

 \underline{Case 1}: Suppose $v_i$ is the parent of $v_{i+1}$, $v_k$ is the parent of $v_i$ in $F_+$, $X$ is the set of other children of $v_i$ and $Y$ is the set of children of $v_{i+1}$.
 Then $\sigma_i(F)_+$ is given by removing node $v_{i+1}$, relabeling $v_i$ to $v_{i+1}'$, then adding a new node $v_i'$ and making it a child of $v_{i+1}'$ and a parent of all elements of $X$.
 Thus $Y\cup\{v_i'\}$ is the set of children of the new node $v_{i+1}'$ and $v_k$ is the parent of $v_{i+1}'$ in $\sigma_i(F)_+$.